 I am an avid RVer, and like many of you, I belong to many camping and RV forums.
 I am also a safety and compliance specialist for the trucking industry, so weights and measures, load security and legal mumbo jumbo are part of my daily life.
 That is why this subject is near and dear to my heart.
 Now that the good weather is here, people are starting to look at their camping equipment and some of you maybe thinking about upgrading to bigger and better.
-The question on peoples mind when they start to think this way is: What can I tow with this pickup truck?
+The question on peoples mind when they start thinking about upgrading is: What can I tow with this pickup truck?
 Or pick another other type of vehicle.
-The person with the inquiry will go to forums and list a brand and model and ask the question, can I tow with this?
-Then all the readers start answering with things like I have that truck, and I can do it, others will say no you need a bigger truck, and finally, some say that you have to do this that and the other thing to make it work.
-Many well intentioned answers just give me the shivers, also there is so much misinformation around it just confuses everyone.
+The person with the question will go to forums and list a brand and model and ask “can I tow with this?”
+Then all the readers start answering with things like, I have that truck and I can do it, others will say no you need a bigger truck, and finally, some say that you have to do this that and the other thing to make it work.
+Many well-intentioned answers just give me the shivers, also there is so much misinformation around it just confuses everyone.
 So how do you know what the answer is?
 Well, let’s review this question more carefully.

 While this information is directed to pickup truck owners, it does all apply to any other types of vehicle you plan to tow with.